voodoo/voodoo/README.md

 # Question Everything
 -->

-## I've been a full stack developer for more than 15 years.
+# I've been a full stack rails developer for more than 15 years.

 - [HTML](https://voodoo.github.io/resume) [PDF](https://voodoo.github.io/Resume.pdf) resume
 - To see more about me, me, me! see me [wiki](https://github.com/voodoo/voodoo.github.io/wiki).